ministryofjustice/github-collaborators/README.md

 * Github actions run `terraform plan` and `terraform apply` to keep the collaborations in GitHub in sync with the terraform source code
 * Ruby code in the `bin/` and `lib/` directories (with unit tests in the `spec/` directory) queries GitHub via the GraphQL API and retrieves all the collaborator relationships which exist
 * A github action runs periodically and compares the collaborators in GitHub with the terraform source code.
 Any collaborators which are not fully specified in the terraform source code are included in a JSON report which is the basis for [this report].
-* A utility script will import existing external collaborators from specified github repositories, create the corresponding terraform code, and import into terraform state
+* A utility script will import existing outside collaborators from specified github repositories, create the corresponding terraform code, and import into terraform state

 ## Removing collaborators